Jahia/performance-analyser-panel/README.md

 # Performance Analyser Panel
 The performance panel analyser let you analyse a page of your Jahia DX website, to find out what is the reason for the slowdowns.
+All times, you see are the server's time only.

 ## Getting Started
 To get started, you need to add the module to your webSite.
 Then you will find a new element on your "Site settings" page called "Performance Panel".